RawabiKhalaf/Speech_emotion_detection_Project/proposal.md

 * **TESS** (https://www.kaggle.com/ejlok1/toronto-emotional-speech-set-tess): 2800 files, There are a set of 200 target words were spoken by two actresses (aged 26 and 64 years). seven emotions (anger, disgust, fear, happiness, pleasant surprise, sadness, and neutral).

 # Algorithm
-I will use NLP techniques to preprocess the data.
-Then, I will apply different topic modelling algorithms to find the best one that clusters the articles into topics.
+We will apply feature selection and extraction to extract the most important features from the audio files and then we will apply neural network

 # Tools
 * Technologies: Python, Jupyter notebook.